 4a.
 If the DNS query does not match the FQDN range eligible for HR-SBO related offload, UPF in VPLMN delivers the DNS query via H-PSA through N9 and H-PSA delivers the DNS query to the DNS server of HPLMN.

 4b.
-If the DNS query matches the FQDN range eligible for HR-SBO related offload, the UPF in VPLMN delivers the DNS query to V-EASDF using IP replacement mechanism.
+If the DNS query matches the FQDN range eligible for HR-SBO related offload, the UPF in VPLMN delivers the DNS query to V-EASDF/Local DNS server using IP replacement mechanism.

 The following EAS discovery procedure is based on step 4b.

-5. The EAS discovery procedure described in steps 8-18 of clause 6.2.3.2.2 applies with the following differences:
+5. The EAS discovery procedure described in steps 8-18 of clause 6.2.3.2.2 or steps 4-6 of clause 6.2.3.2.3 applies with the following differences:

-- This EAS discovery procedure is implemented in the VPLMN.
+- This EAS discovery procedure with IP replacement is implemented in the VPLMN.

-- In step 16, the V-SMF may perform insertion or change of UL CL/BP and local PSA in VPLMN as described in the step 3 of clause 6.7.2.3.
+- In step 16 of clause 6.2.3.2.2, the V-SMF may perform insertion or change of UL CL/BP and local PSA in VPLMN as described in the step 3 of clause 6.7.2.3.

-6. The V-EASDF sends the DNS response including FQDN to the UPF in VPLMN.
-The UPF in VPLMN replaces the source address from V-EASDF to DNS server of HPLMN in the DNS response based on the V-SMF instructions and sends this DNS response to the UE directly or via UL CL/BP of VPLMN if existing in this PDU Session.
+6. The V-EASDF/Local DNS server sends the DNS response including FQDN to the UPF in VPLMN.
+The UPF in VPLMN replaces the source address from V-EASDF/Local DNS server to DNS server of HPLMN in the DNS response based on the V-SMF instructions and sends this DNS response to the UE directly or via UL CL/BP of VPLMN if existing in this PDU Session.